parthpatil01/code-pulse/Readme.md

    npm run dev
    ```

-6. Access the application at `http://ec2-ip` or `https://api-gateway-url`.
+6. Access the application at `http://frontend-ec2-ip` or integrate the code executor in your workflow using `https://api-gateway-url`.

 ---